kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 As a cloud user, users would want to guarantee that the number of pods that are running is exactly the amount that they specify.
 Terminating pods do not relinguish resources so scarce compute resource are still scheduled to those pods.
+Replacement pods do not produce unnecessary scale ups.

 #### Story 3

-The use case in Kueue is that we want to be able to track how many pods are still terminating, regardless of whether the user wants to control the amount of running pods.
-Kueue wants to track the number of pods using resources and terminating pods still utilize resources.
-Without having a way to track terminating pods, it is not possible to know if a terminating pod is still using resources.
+As a Job-level quota controller, I want to track the number of terminating pods, in addition to the active pods.

 See [Kueue: Account for terminating pods when doing preemption](https://github.com/kubernetes-sigs/kueue/issues/510) for an example of this.

 ### Notes/Constraints/Caveats (Optional)

-A focus of this KEP is for accounting for deletion via disruptions (ie kubelet eviction, preemption, etc) so we want to mention some other cases where the job controller can start deletion.
+#### When are pods deleted

+Pods can be deleted by several controllers, which we typically refer to as disruptions, such as: kubelet eviction, scheduler preemption, API eviction, etc.

+The job controller itself can delete running Pods, in the following scenarios:

-1) A job is over the `activeDeadlineSeconds` so the child pods are deleted.
+1. A job is over the `activeDeadlineSeconds`.
+1. When the number of Pod failures reaches the `backoffLimit`.
-2) With `PodFailurePolicy` active and `FailJob` is set as the action, the pods that are still running would be deleted.
+1. With `PodFailurePolicy` active and `FailJob` is set as the action.

 ### Risks and Mitigations

+#### Pods are not guaranteed to transition to a terminal phase

 One area of contention is how this KEP will work with [3329-retriable-and-non-retriable-failures](https://github.com/kubernetes/enhancements/blob/master/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md).
-It is important to mention the subtleties here.

 In 3329, there was a decision to make kubelet transition pods to failed before deleting them.
 This is feature toggled guarded by `PodDisruptionCondition`.
-This means that when this feature is turned on, the job controller can count pods as failed once they are fully terminated.
-This means that the pod is still considered running, as opposed to failed.
-So this pod would be considered active until it is fully terminated.
+This means that when this feature is turned on, the job controller is able to count pods as failed only when they are fully terminated, as it is guaranteed that all pods will reach a terminal state (Failed or Succeeded).
+Note that a terminating pod is not considered active either.
-If `PodDisruptionCondition` is turned off then the job controller considers the pod as failed as soon as it is terminating (has a deletion timestamp), because there is no guarantee that the pod will transition to phase=Failed.
+If `PodDisruptionCondition` is turned off, then the job controller considers the pod as failed as soon as it is terminating (has a deletion timestamp), because there is no guarantee that the pod will transition to phase=Failed.

 Another issue is described [here](https://github.com/kubernetes/enhancements/pull/3940#discussion_r1180777509).
 If PodDisruptionConditions is disabled, a pod bound to a no-longer-existing node may be stuck in the Running phase.
 As a consequence, it will never be replaced, so the whole job will be stuck from making progress.
+When PodDisruptionConditions is enabled, the PodGC transitions the Pod to phase Failed in this scenario.

-Due to the above issue, we can set phase=Failed when PodDisruptionConditions is enabled OR JobRecreatePodsWhenFailed is enabled.
-When JobRecreatePodsWhenFailed enabled, but PodDisruptionConditions disabled we would just set the phase, but without adding the condition.
-We will need to modify the PodGC (gc_controller.go) in the case of `JobRecreatePodsFailed` being enabled while `PodDisruptionConditions` is disabled.
+Due to the above issues, we propose the following mitigation:
+Set phase=Failed when PodDisruptionConditions is enabled OR JobRecreatePodsWhenFailed is enabled in kubelet and PodGC.
+When JobRecreatePodsWhenFailed is enabled, but PodDisruptionConditions is disabled, we would just set the phase, but without adding the condition.

 ## Design Details